mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 ## Exercise 13

-Fine tune the solution so that there a is user fillable custom amount field added to the form **only** when the "custom" option is selected.
-If user switches back to pre-defined amount in the dropdown, custom amount field gets removed from the form.
+Fine-tune the solution so that there a is user fillable custom amount field added to the form **only** when the "custom" option is selected.
+If the user switches back to the pre-defined amount in the dropdown, the custom amount field gets removed from the form.

-Note that it is possible attach a controller function to a select component that is executed always when a new option is selected:
+Note that it is possible to attach a controller function to a select component that is executed always when a new option is selected:

 ```html
 <select data-calculator-target="amount" data-action="calculator#change">